ghoomfrog/kid/README.md

 ### Relational Operators

-These operators return the right hand operand on success, and null otherwise.
+These operators return the right operand on success, and null otherwise.

 - `$x == $y`
 - `$x < $y`